MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/introduction-agent-dashboard.md

 ms.assetid: 05962e07-2570-44fd-bca6-a894b1e61969
 ms.custom:
 ---
-# Introduction to Omni-channel Engagement Hub agent dashboard
+# Introduction to the Omni-channel Engagement Hub agent dashboard

-When you sign in to Unified Service Desk, you see the **My Dashboard** page of the Omni-channel Engagement Hub.
-The **My Dashboard** page is a multi-stream view of the work items where you can view the work items that you are actively working on, work items that are available for you to pick from the queues, and work items that you completed within the last 24 hours.
+When you first sign in to Unified Service Desk, you see the **My Dashboard** page of Omni-channel Engagement Hub.
+This page provides a multi-stream view of conversations.
+Here, you can view the conversations that you're actively working on, conversations that are available for you to pick from the queues, and conversations that you've completed during the last 24 hours.

-The **Home** button on the **Session Management** tab provides a quick navigation to the dashboard page, and when you select the button, the dashboard appears on the **Application Management** tab.
-The **My Dashboard** page consists of the following work streams:
+The **Home** button on the **Session Management** tab provides quick navigation to the **My Dashboard** page.
+When you select this button, the dashboard appears on the **Application Management** tab.

+The **My Dashboard** page consists of the following views:

  - My work items